The Prospective Cavoodle Owner Guide

 The Prospective Cavoodle Owner Guide: Why the Hype?

 It’s an Oodle Boom!
 These fluffy companions, also known as ‘Cavapoos’ in the UK and USA are one of Australia’s most expensive breeds.
 In 2020, you could purchase a Cavoodle for $2,800.
 Now, prices start at around $6,000 (if you’re lucky), and good luck getting your hands on one without sitting on a waitlist for months.
 There's no going to your local pet store, and buying one there, with this breed.
 We’re calling it the ‘Oodle Boom’.
+In the image above Nina is wearing a brown ST ARGO collar, cream hands-free lead & the silicone treat pouch.

 Sure, they’re adorable – in fact, we think they more closely resemble a teddy bear, than their ancestors, the wolf, but are they really worth the $$$?
+Thousands believe so, making the Cavoodle the most common dog frequenting groomers in central Melbourne.

 Price increases for puppies of this breed began in 2020 amid coronavirus fears and lockdowns.
-In fact, there were negligable searches for Cavoodle puppies until mid 2020, then the internet, as it tends to do, went wild.
+In fact, there were negligible searches for Cavoodle puppies until mid 2020, then the internet, as it tends to do, went wild.
 The most basic principal of economics follows: supply and demand.
 The demand for Cavoodles skyrocket – with google searches for ‘Cavoodle breeder’ increasing by 2000%, forcing the prices up as breeders struggled to keep up with Australia’s insatiable demand for this fluffy doggo.
 Maybe the increase was caused by society needing some joy in their life, curable by a tiny furry friend?
 Maybe it was the spread of the new WFH model, allowing people more time to stay at home with their new family member – either way, the skyrocketing cost of the Cavoodle can’t be put down to mere inflation.

 We asked one of our retailers, Enza, who includes ST ARGO collars and leads in her puppy packs, and is a proud Cavoodle Breeder, what she has to say about the ‘Oodle Boom’, as well as her advice on welcoming a Cavoodle puppy into your family.
 Here are her thoughts...